ucan-wg/invocation/README.md

     },
     "payload": {
-      "title": "How UCAN Invocations Changed My Life", "body": "This is the story of how one spec changed everything..."
+      "title": "How UCAN Invocations Changed My Life", "body": "This is the story of how one spec changed everything...", "topics": ["authz", "journal"],
+      "draft": true
     }
+  },
+  "meta": {
+    "notes/personal": "I felt like making an invocation today!"
   }
 }